-South Brevard German Shepherd Rescue (SB-GSR) rescues German Shepherds in need of new homes throughout Brevard County, Florida and beyond.
+South Brevard German Shepherd Rescue (SB-GSR) is a non profit 501 C3 organization that rescues German Shepherds in need of new homes throughout Brevard County, Florida and beyond.
 We are part of a statewide network that tries to help place this magnificent breed in loving new homes.

 Our primary purpose is to give German Shepherds a second chance in a good home and to educate German Shepherd owners about the care and training of this highly intelligent breed of dog.
 We help address behavioral problems owners may be having with their German Shepherd to help them keep their dog instead of relinquishing it.
 If placement of the dog is in everyone’s best interests, however, we work with the owners to find a new adoptive home.

 We work carefully with adopters to find them a German Shepherd that best fits their lifestyle.
 Then we follow up after the adoption to ensure that both owners and German Shepherds are happy and adjusting.

 We require our potential adopters to have a home with a fenced-in backyard.
 A house check will be performed as part of the adoption process.

 Adopters should be aware that some homeowners insurance policies do not cover pets.
 Please check your policy to be sure.

 While SB-GSR recognizes and understands the choice of invisible fencing as a solution of containment for a dog, we feel that it doesn’t offer enough protection for a German Shepherd.
 Not only does it cause discomfort for the dog but it does not keep other dogs, wildlife or people from coming into the yard and approaching the dog.